auth0-blog/firebase-auth0-nodeserver/README.md

 # Node.js Firebase + Auth0 Authentication Server

+> Follow the tutorial to learn how to authenticate a Node.js server and Angular app with Cloud Firestore database: [How to Authenticate Firebase and Angular with Auth0](https://auth0.com/blog/how-to-authenticate-firebase-and-angular-with-auth0-part-1/).

 This is an implementation of a Node server that enables authentication of [Firebase](https://firebase.google.com/) after a user has logged into an app with [Auth0](https://auth0.com).

 The user should log into Auth0 on the client.
 The client app should then call the secure `/auth/firebase` endpoint to acquire a Firebase token, which can be used to securely access Firebase real-time databases in the client app.